zeroluck/docs/sources/reference/lib/uma.md

 # UMA

-Gluu Server has complete implementation of UMA protocol and in addition provides flexible authorization scripts.
+The Gluu Server has a complete implementation of the UMA protocol.
+In addition, it provides flexible authorization scripts.

 ## Reference